 PCG boasts that they alone are “God’s one true church.”
-Gerald Flurry proclaims that his literature is offered “free” for the “educational benefit of the public.”
+They proclaim that their literature is offered “completely free.”
 What are you not being told?

-For much more info on Philadelphia Church of God and Gerald Flurry, see Mike’s Enlightenment Page (includes articles, testimonies, letters).
-For more info on the dogma of PCG (tithing, British Israelism, Law, etc.), see Grace & Law).
+For much more info on Philadelphia Church of God and Gerald Flurry, see Mike’s Enlightenment Page.

 Note: If you have a mate who has recently gone into this group, be sure and read: If You Have a Loved One in a Deceptive, Exploitive Group.